OrangeJuice023/freeCodeCampJourney/Responsive Web Design /Survey Form/README.md

-# Responsive Survey Form
+# University of The Philippines Diliman Student Profile Survey Form

-📋 My Responsive Survey Form Project for FreeCodeCamp's Certification
+📋 A Responsive Survey Form for University of The Philippines Diliman Student Profiles

 Hey there!
-This is my take on the Responsive Survey Form project from FreeCodeCamp's Responsive Web Design curriculum.
+This is my responsive survey form project based on the University of The Philippines Diliman Student Profile.
+The purpose of this form is to collect information for a student's college journey at UP Diliman.

-## What's Inside
+## Form Description

-This project showcases a user-friendly survey form that adapts beautifully to various screen sizes.
-I've implemented HTML and CSS techniques I learned to create a polished and responsive design.
+This HTML document represents a survey form that captures essential student information before entering college at UP Diliman.
+It covers details such as name, email, age, current role, recommendation, favorite aspect of the university, areas of improvement, and optional comments or suggestions.

+The form utilizes various input types including text fields, email inputs, number inputs, dropdown menus, radio buttons, checkboxes, and text areas to collect data.
+It is designed to adapt smoothly to different screen sizes and devices.

-## Project Features
+## Usage

-- Clean and appealing design
-- Responsive layout for different devices
-- Input fields, radio buttons, and checkboxes for user interaction
+1. Open the HTML file in a web browser.
+2. Fill out the form fields with your information.
+3. Click the "Submit" button to send your responses.

 ## Technologies Used

 - HTML
-- CSS (including media queries)
+- CSS (linked externally in `styles.css`)

+Feel free to explore the code and see how the form is structured and styled to create a user-friendly and responsive experience.

-- Happy coding! 💻🚀
+Happy coding! 💻🚀

-\[OrangeJuice023]
+\[Gervi\]